-- 1. Feral pig (Sus scrofa); - 2.
-European rabbit (Oryctolagus cuniculus);
+- 1. Feral Pig (Sus scrofa);

+- 2. European Rabbit (Oryctolagus cuniculus);

-- 3. House mouse (Mus musculus); and - 4.
-Cane toad (Rhinella marina).
+- 3. House Mouse (Mus musculus); and

+- 4. Cane Toad (Rhinella marina).

-The feral pig and european rabbit are listed as Class 2 pests under the LP Act.
+The Feral Pig and European Rabbit are listed as Class 2 pests under the LP Act.
 Class 2 pests are those that are established in Queensland and have or could have an adverse economic, environmental or social impact.
 Landowners are expected to take reasonable steps to keep land free from Class 2 pests.
 Control strategies should be in-line with the local shire council pest control strategies and the strategies suggested within the Pest Fact Sheets in Appendix E.

-The cane toad and house mouse are both non-declared under the LP Act, meaning that there is no legislative need for their control within the Project site.
+The Cane Toad and House Mouse are both non-declared under the LP Act, meaning that there is no legislative need for their control within the Project site.
 However, it is recommended that the activities within the Project site should not facilitate any increase in the population numbers of non-declared animals.

-7.5 MANAGEMENT OF WATER QUALITY
+9.5 MANAGEMENT OF WATER QUALITY

-It is proposed that water quality continue to be monitored both prior to any Project activities occurring, throughout the life of the Project and throughout decommissioning and rehabilitation of the Project.
+It is recommended that water quality continue to be monitored both prior to any Project activities occurring, throughout the life of the Project and throughout decommissioning and rehabilitation of the Project.
 As background water quality exceeds parameters provided in the ANZECC Guidelines, it is necessary to set site-specific water quality targets.